AnandhaSivam-00/MumMum/README.md

-# Mum Mum - The Food Ordering Website
+# Mum Mum - The Food Ordering Website With Stripe Integration

 * A Food Ordering Website based on React gives an immersive minimalist experience.
 * This website enables the user to order food from their favourite restaurants with simple steps.